GrassHopper1977/Morello_CHERI_Setup/README.md

 # CheriBSD Notes
 ## Gotchas - Purecaps
 ### I've Installed the Purecaps Build so Everyhting is Secured
 No, it's not.
-If you use the default kernel on the Pure-Caps build then you are still using the Hybris Kernel.
+If you use the default kernel on the Pure-Caps build then you are still using the Hybrid Kernel.
 You will need to change the kernel during the boot.
 ### I'm Using Purecaps So I Can't Compile or Run Hybrid Code
 No, that's not true.
 Both builds can run with either kernel and can run code built for either kernel.
 ### Some of My Code Doesn't Work When Built for Purecaps but Works on Hybrid so My Code Is Wrong!